t-walker-wei/matereal/matereal/trunk/README.txt

-matereal
+Matereal
 Copyright (C) 2010 Jun KATO

-version 1.0.3
+version 2.1.0
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-"matereal" is a Java toolkit that allows to prototype interactive robot applications.
+"Matereal" is a Java toolkit that allows to prototype interactive robot applications.

 This library is distributed under MPL 1.1/GPL 2.0/LGPL 2.1